Norovyn Altankhuyag

-Norovyn Altankhuyag (Норовын Алтанхуяг, /mn/; born 20 January 1958) is a Mongolian politician who was the 27th Prime Minister of Mongolia from 2012 to 2014.
-He was elected five times as member of the State Great Khural, currently he is serving as MP for a second term since 2020.
-He was elected Chairman of the Democratic Party of Mongolia by the party's National Policy Committee, serving from 2008 to 2014, when he resigned as Prime Minister.
-He was First Deputy Prime Minister of Mongolia in the coalition government of the Mongolian People's Party and Democratic Party from 2008 to 2012.
+Norovyn Altankhuyag (Норовын Алтанхуяг, /mn/; born 20 January 1958) is a Mongolian politician who served as the 27th Prime Minister of Mongolia from 2012 to 2014.
+He was elected five times as member of the State Great Khural, currently he is serving as MP for a second consecutive term since 2020.
+He was elected Chairman of the Democratic Party by the party's National Policy Committee, serving from 2008 to 2014.

-Previously, he served as the Minister of Agriculture and Industry between 1996 and 2000 and the Minister of Finance from 2004 to 2006.
-He served as senior advisor to the President of Mongolia, Khaltmaagiin Battulga, from 2017 until his resignation in early 2019.
+Prior to his premiership, Altankhuyag served as First Deputy Prime Minister in the coalition government of the Mongolian People's Party and Democratic Party from 2008 to 2012.
+He served as the Minister of Agriculture and Industry between 1998 and 1999 and the Minister of Finance from 2004 to 2006.
+Following his electoral defeat in 2016, Altankhuyag served as senior advisor to the President of Mongolia, Khaltmaagiin Battulga, from 2017 until his resignation in early 2019.

-Early life
+Early life and education

-Altankhuyag was born in Uvs Province in Mongolia and attended Ulaangom's 1st secondary school from 1966 to 1976.
-Then he graduated the Faculty of Physics and Mathematics of National University of Mongolia.
-After the graduation, he was honored to stay as a professor at the university.
+Altankhuyag was born in Ulaangom, the provincial capital of Uvs Province, on 20 January 1958.
+He attended Ulaangom's 1st secondary school from 1966 to 1976.
+Later in 1981, he graduated with a bachelor's degree in biophysics from the Faculty of Physics and Mathematics at the National University of Mongolia.
+After graduating, Altankhuyag was honored to remain a professor at the university.
+He worked as a professor of the Department of Biophysics at the Faculty of Physics and Mathematics from 1981 to 1990.